-Please note that the NEF typically only funds one to three Large Grants per year and therefore has higher expectations for large grant projects.
+Please note that the NEF typically only funds a few large grants per year and therefore has higher expectations for these projects.

 Before submitting a Large Grant application, please contact Sarah Winig, the Administrative Director, at email@example.com to confirm that the project you have in mind is appropriate for a Large Grant.